UKK National Park Skiing Expedition

 - Ski equipment (skis, poles, winter boots)

 - Snowshoes and poles

 Day 1: Arrival

-Arrive at Kuusamo airport and transfer (3 hours) to Savukoski.
-You overnight in a small hotel.
-During the evening we prepare and pack our sledges with food supplies and camping gear, so we are ready to get on our way first thing the next morning.
+Arrive at Kuusamo airport and group transfer (3 hours) to Savukoski where we will accommodate for the first night.
+In the evening we prepare and pack our sledges with food supplies and camping gear, so we are ready to get on our way first thing the next morning.

-Day 2: Off to wilderness and Härkävaara, approx. 15 km
+Day 2: Off to wilderness and Härkävaara, 15 km

 Day 6: Day trip in Luiro